Let’s first quickly talk about…

 Remember, the relevant date that you must meet the fiancé(e) visa requirements is the ‘date of application’, which is the date that you pay the Home Office fee on the online website.

 The visa application centre appointment

 “What will happen when I attend the appointment at the visa application centre?”

 First of all, please try not to worry too much about this appointment.

-Easy for me to say, I know, as I sit here behind my laptop, but most partners over-estimate how stressful the appointment is.
+It is easy for me to say, I know, as I sit here behind my laptop, but most partners over-estimate how stressful the appointment is.

-To help give you a better understanding what to expect, I would suggest checking the VFS or TLS website (after selecting the country where you are making the application), as they normally will provide you with an overview of what happens at the appointment.
+To help give you a better understanding of what to expect, I would suggest checking the VFS or TLS website (after selecting the country where you are making the application), as they normally will provide you with an overview of what happens at the appointment.

 The following will generally take place at your appointment:

 1 – The submission of your documents (if you choose to submit your documents this way)